Why sustainability is important to Lehigh University

-Economic Prosperity: Economic sustainability recognizes that there is more than just a single financial bottom line, but rather a triple bottom line.
+Economic sustainability recognizes that there is more than just a single financial bottom line, but rather a triple bottom line.
 Developing sustainably recognizes that economic development and prosperity must not happen at the expense of our natural environment or our community health.

 Office of Sustainability